Skip To Main Content

 School Staff

-1. If ICE comes to your school, issue a HOLD, which means students stay in their classrooms and staff lock classroom doors.
+1. If ICE comes to your school, your school leader issues a HOLD, which means students stay in their classrooms and staff lock classroom doors.

 2. If the agent is at the buzzer, refer to the script above.
 If the agent has entered the school, refer them to your school leader immediately.